jamphan/uwa-mwc-5/docs/source/Listener/overview.rst

 Quickstart
 ----------

-To install, you need to navigate to the package directory.
-The package directory is such that when you list-directory with ``ls`` you can see a ``setup.py`` file
+Navigate to the TLD.
+You will need to install the ``uwaPySense`` package using pip

 .. code-block:: bash

+   $ cd /path/to/Repo/                      # TLD
+   $ python -m pip install -r ./uwaPySense/requirements.txt
-    $ python -m pip install -e .
+   $ python -m pip install -e ./uwaPySense/

 Because the package is currently under a proof-of-concept stage, and that it is not published (yet) we recommend installing with the ``-e`` switch.